Balamory: Revival Characters

+Miss Hoolie, PC Plum, Penny Pocket, and Edie McCredie also reprise their roles from the original series.

 A number of episodes feature guest actors in addition to the main characters and the nursery children.
-Terry Wogan made a guest appearance in one episode (The Game Show) as a television director.
-This episode also featured Greg Hemphill (Julie Wilson Nimmo's husband in real life) and John Altman, who plays Nick Cotton in the BBC soap opera EastEnders.
-Celebrity chef Keith Floyd appeared in Suzie Sweet's song "Suzie's Cookin'".
+Terry Wogan made a guest appearance in one episode ("The Game Show") as a television director.
+This episode also featured Greg Hemphill (Julie Wilson Nimmo's husband in real life) and John Altman, who played Nick Cotton in the BBC soap opera EastEnders.
+Celebrity chef Keith Floyd was also seen in Suzie Sweet's song "Suzie's Cookin'".

+Cast timeline

+‡ Appeared in one episode of Series 2, "The Snow Flake Fairy".

 Songs

-In every episode, a selection of songs are played, each depends on the character.
+In every episode, a selection of songs are played; each depends on the character.

-Beginning in Series 3, a new selection of songs was introduced, although the original songs were still used on occasion (except for the Play Day song).
+Beginning in Series 3, a new selection of songs was introduced, although they were still used in tandem with the original songs (except for the "play day" song from Series 1 and 2).
 Also, Penny Pocket and Suzie Sweet, who originally shared a song, were given standalone songs.
 Josie Jump's original song was redone with Kasia Haddad, who took over from Buki Akib as Josie; with one shot from Archie, and Suzie and Penny's original songs (along with most shots from Edie's original song) also being changed to accommodate this change.
-In addition, the Nursery song was given new verses, which were used interchangeably with the original.
+In addition, the "nursery" song was given new verses, which were used interchangeably with the original.

 All characters, except Miss Hoolie, sing the Coloured House song one at a time per episode.
 Penny and Suzie have sung this song both individually and together.
-Miss Hoolie only sang it once as a duet with Josie.
+Miss Hoolie sang it only once as a duet with Josie.

 The songs were composed by Foster Paterson and Paul Wilson.
+Songs marked 5–present are new tracks composed for Series 5 (or new compositions of tracks featured in Series 1–4) by Matt Katz.